Abhiroop/Abhiroop.github.io/about.md

 ---

 I write code in Haskell or Clojure.
 I like types!

-### !!

-Get in touch if you want to talk about laziness, monads, DSLs, macros and more
+Get in touch if you want to talk about lazy languages, monads, DSLs, macros and more

 ### Contact me